FarronF/limerick-council-meetings/meetings/2017/03/14-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes of Special Meeting - Municipal District of Adare-Rathkeale - 15th February 2017.md

 • Should a traffic island be provided, vehicles exiting the school and turning right would have

-to cross two lanes of traffic, thereby increasing the risk of exiting the site safely.--- 2
+to cross two lanes of traffic, thereby increasing the risk of exiting the site safely.
+---
+2

 Consideration should be given by the Community Council to purchasing adjacent lands to